swethaaj/truck-hub-datastructure/README.md

 -	The EndPoint URL to access the Application when application is up: `http://localhost:9090/`.

--	Spring Boot is used as its light weight and comes with its own MVC controller which is used to deploy the application.
+-	Application uses Spring Boot as its light weight and comes with its own MVC controller which is used to deploy the application.
 -	H2 Database is used for in memory Database as it supports large data records and comes with its own console.
 -	JPA is used as it takes care of mapping from data source to Java Objects.
 -	Spring Batch process is used to load the data in chunks, as data can be large.
 -	All the above are added as part of Maven dependencies in pom.xml file.

--	The input file provided is been filtered after data Analysis and the unwanted columns which are not relevant to user are removed and the data is saved to `Mobile_Food_Facility_Permit_filtered.csv` to be used by the Application.
+-	The input file provided is been filtered after data Analysis and the unwanted columns which might not be relevant to user(this needed more clarification on what exact columns the user might use) are removed and the data is saved to `Mobile_Food_Facility_Permit_filtered.csv` to be used by the Application.
 -	Rest Services are created for each feature.
 -	Test cases are written in Junits to test the API.
 -	Integration testing is performed using local host and Postman to test the REST services.